-“Assault rifle” – Technically, an “assault rifle” can switch between semi-automatic (one bullet per trigger squeeze) and fully automatic (multiple bullets per trigger squeeze).
-Also, any rifle that can be used to “assault” can be used to “defend.”
+“Assault rifle” – Technically, an “assault rifle” can switch between semi-automatic (one round fired per trigger squeeze) and fully automatic (multiple rounds per trigger squeeze).
+Also, any rifle that can be used to “assault” can also be used to “defend.”
 What they really mean: ban all rifles that don’t look like traditional hunting rifles.

-“Military style rifle” – There’s no technical definition for a “military-style” rifle.
+“Military-style rifle” – There’s no technical definition for a “military-style” rifle.
 But gun control advocates know one when they see one: the AR-15.
-That said, any rifle without a wooden stock, and many with (e.g., the AK-47), qualify.
+That said, any rifle without a wooden stock, and many with them (e.g., the AK-47), qualify.
 What they really mean: ban all rifles that don’t look like traditional bolt-action hunting rifles.
 And some that do.

-“High Capacity Magazine or Clip” – The gun control industry uses the term “high capacity” magazines or “high-capacity clips” to mislead people into believing that standard capacity ammunition magazines (e.g., an AR-15’s 30-round magazine) are inherently dangerous.
+“High-Capacity Magazine or Clip” – The gun control industry uses the term “high-capacity” magazines or “high-capacity clips” to mislead people into believing that standard capacity ammunition magazines (e.g., an AR-15’s 30-round magazine) are crazy and inherently dangerous.
 What they really mean: ban all ammunition magazines that hold more than 10-rounds.

-“Gun Show Loophole” – While gun dealers must run an FBI background check on purchasers and record the transaction, Americans can buy and sell firearms to each other without running a check or notifying the government.
-Background checks don’t prevent crime but the gun control industry wants government supervision of private sales.
-What they really mean: the government should control, and then restrict, all firearms sales.
+“Gun Show Loophole” – While gun dealers must run an FBI background check on all purchasers and record the transaction, Americans can buy and sell firearms to each other without running a check or notifying the government.
+Background checks don’t prevent crime, but the gun control industry wants government supervision of all private sales.
+What they really mean: the government should control — and ultimately restrict — all firearms sales.

 “Common sense gun control” – The dictionary definition of common sense: “sound and prudent judgment based on a simple perception of the situation or facts.”
 The gun control industry uses the term to lead Americans into short-circuiting rational contemplation of the facts.
 What they really mean: support gun control—any gun control—because you feel bad about people being shot.

-“We Are Better Than This” – It’s the Brady Campaign to Prevent Gun Violence’s slogan of the moment.
+“We Are Better Than This” – The Brady campgain popularized this slogan years ago and it keeps popping up here and there.
 What they really mean: Americans need to transcend (i.e., ignore) their Constitutionally-protected right to keep and bear arms in order to stop innocent people from being shot.

-“Gun Violence” – Suicides account for around half of all firearms-related deaths.
-Accidents represent a fraction of the total.
-The majority of firearms-related homicides are related to criminal activity (usually connected to illegal drugs).
-The gun control industry lumps them all together to pin responsibility on an inanimate object (a gun).
+“Gun Violence” – Suicides account for around two-thirds of all firearms-related deaths.
+Accidents represent a tiny fraction of the total.
+The majority of firearms-related homicides are related to criminal activity (usually connected to gangs and illegal drugs).
+The civilian disarmament industry lumps them all together to pin responsibility on an inanimate object (a gun).
 What they really mean: feel guilty for not supporting gun control.

-Please add to the list below and I’ll add them above.
+Please add to the list below and we’ll add them above.